dwc/wordpress-plugin-http-authentication/readme.txt

 Because this plugin generates a random password when you create a new user or edit an existing user's profile, you will most likely have to reset each user's password if you disable this plugin.
 WordPress provides a link for requesting a new password on the login screen.

-You may also want to leave the `admin` user as a fallback.
+Also, you should leave the `admin` user as a fallback, i.e. create a new account to use with this plugin.
 As long as you don't edit the `admin` profile, WordPress will store the password set when you installed WordPress.

 In the worst case scenario, you may have to use phpMyAdmin or the MySQL command line to <a href="http://codex.wordpress.org/Resetting_Your_Password">reset a user's password</a>.